The ‘Benefits’ of Alkaline Water

 There are also other claims that don’t mention diseases at all.
 Instead, they describe the effect that a substance has on the structure or function of the body.
 These fall under the category of structure/function claims, which are not pre-reviewed or authorized by the FDA at all!

 This basically gives free rein to manufacturers to state whatever they want on their product labels, as long as there is no mention of an actual disease.
 It’s easy to see how this system can be abused.
 ‘Energized healthy alkaline water’?
 No problem there.
 ‘Reducing body fat?’
 Go ahead.
 ‘Better body balance?’
 Sure, whatever that means.

 Alkaline water scams have been around for several years now, with no signs of slowing down.
 In fact, new brands are popping up all the time, with each one making more and more absurd claims than previous brands.
 It’s worrying that the public continues to support the scam, but why are we so ill-informed in the first place?
 Many sources on the internet warn that alkaline water doesn’t cure disease, but they aren’t being circulated as much as they should be.

-We are bombarded by promoters advertising the benefits of alkaline water because it is in the interests of the manufacturers to generate revenue.
-On the other hand, we aren’t exposed to the dangers of tampering with blood pH and the utter quackery of ‘medicinal alkaline water’, simply because there is no incentive for anyone to do so.
+Much like the non-GMO movement, we are bombarded by promoters advertising the benefits of alkaline water because it is in the interests of the manufacturers to generate revenue.
+On the other hand, we aren’t exposed to the dangers of tampering with blood pH and the utter quackery of ‘medicinal’ alkaline water.
 The responsibility for this should fall upon health authorities; after all, we pay taxes so that they can do their job, which is to ensure the safety and efficacy of the products that we consume.